pietrom16/logviewer/README.md

 - Text mode log viewer, runs everywhere after recompilation.

+- Dynamic log level threshold: in the proximity of logs with high level, automatically lower the level threshold to provide context for critical cases.

 - Log level based highlighting (on Linux, OS-X, Windows).
 	- Levels can be numeric (1-7) or strings.